chiefbiiko/bwt/README.md

 Creates a parse function.

-`ownSecretKey` is the secret key of the keypair of the party that is going to parse and verify tokens. `peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.
+`ownSecretKey` is the secret key of the keypair of the peer that is going to parse and verify tokens. `peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.

 `createParse` zeros the secret key buffer after deriving the shared key for the indicated peers.
 Just be aware that `createParse` clears `ownSecretKey`.